-This exclusive itinerary, a grand tour of Italy, was designed for a Jay C, his wife Ellen and family, in celebration of his 60th birthday (10 adults and 2 children under the age of 5) with Audrey as their Tour Manager.
+This exclusive itinerary, a grand tour of Italy, was designed for Jay C, his wife Ellen and family, in celebration of his 60th birthday (10 adults and 2 children under the age of 5) with Audrey as their Tour Manager.
 This is is one of the many examples of what Travels with Audrey can do for you in Italy.
-All tours are custom-designed and private.
+All private tours are custom-designed and personally hosted by Audrey.
 Here is what was included in their all-inclusive tour package and the places they visited:

 This package includes 14 nights including daily breakfast (because of the children, Audrey chose hotels with pools when possible)